 - California Specific PE

-However, it should be noted that the EET PE review is solely for licensure in the state of California and only covers certain types of engineering.
+However, note that the EET PE review is solely for licensure in the state of California and only covers certain types of engineering.
 Therefore, students looking for licensure in other jurisdictions should look elsewhere or simply take advantage of their other appealing features.

 #6 TestMasters PE Review